 If you’re suffering from excessive sweating, a.k.a. hyperhidrosis, finding the best antiperspirant is like dodging through a minefield.
 The choice can be overwhelming, and every time you try a new antiperspirant that doesn’t end up working, it costs more money, time, and mental energy.

 In this post, we’re going to help you map out that minefield.
 We’re going to explain exactly what to look out for when you’re evaluating the best antiperspirant for excessive sweating.

-This guide will help you spot the bogus claims, identify the brands that profit from selling lightweight products, and understand which antiperspirants actually help.
-We’ll dive into why certain types of products work better than others, and help you understand more about active ingredients, strengths, and the formulas present in different antiperspirants.
+This guide will help you spot the bogus claims, identify the brands that profit from selling lightweight products and understand which antiperspirants actually help.
+We’ll dive into why certain types of products work better than others and help you understand more about active ingredients, strengths, and the formulas present in different antiperspirants.

 ✘ Natural Antiperspirant

-By definition, an antiperspirant stops sweat forming in the pores.
+By definition, an antiperspirant stops sweat from forming in the pores.
 And despite anecdotes about aluminum-free deodorants keeping people dry, this is likely caused by ingredients absorbing some of the moisture.
 But if you have hyperhidrosis, not only will you sweat all the time, but you’ll actually perspire more.
 This makes formulas using just baking soda, magnesium, or arrowroot totally ineffective.
 The absorption simply can’t keep up.

 Some brands now use peptides, which they claim have a similar effect to injecting botox — but there’s no FDA-approved evidence to show this, either.